elotroalex/chiens/_texts/translation.md

 [104]({{site.baseurl}}/chiens/p104.html){:.pagetitle}

-- but in rooms as beautiful as the lie which is nothing else than
+- but in rooms as beautiful as the lie which is nothing less than wonderlust
-- the love of travel
-- don't I have hands?
+- have I not hands?
 - stones and nightfall?
 - ancient truce of God without god days
 - ports always unknown---unknown suns